-On October 13, 1947, his birthday, Bemis had a big pot luck dinner at the Skating Rink.
-They had a big program and gave all the folks that he had delivered a bonnet.
+On October 13, 1947, his birthday, Bemis had a big potluck dinner at the skating rink.
+They had a big program and gave a bonnet to all the folks that he had delivered.
 This was about 500 of his 2,000 deliveries.
 At the conclusion, he was presented a New Dodge Club Coupe.
 It was light blue, really pretty.
-The people of Bemis had taken up a collection and bought it for his birthday and 35 years of service, although he had not completed 35.
+The people of Bemis had taken up a collection and bought it for his birthday and 35 years of service, although he had not completed 35 years.